thomasfrederikse/ECWL/README.md

  - FP_thwaites: contains a netcdf with the sea-level fingerprint for Thwaites glacier

- - mod: contains modules files used by the other scripts
+ - mod: contains modules that are called by the other scripts

 ## How to use these scripts